 5. Giam Klimau Waterfall

 Giam means waterfall or rapids in the dialect of the Bidayuh, an indigenous ethnic group from southern Sarawak.
 What makes the Giam Klimau Waterfall so magnificent is its curtain waterfall.
 There is a wide, rocky protrusion that creates a shelter below where you can stand behind, and watch one of the best waterfalls in Malaysia, magically cascade down.
+Arrive hear with your love, family or friends to share the amazement!

 Location: South-east of Niah National Park, Sarawak